Translucent504/shoe-store/README.md

   - To enable fallbacks with next-gen image formats like webP we use `<picture>` elements with multiple `<source>` elements.
 However this will not render unless there is also an included `<img>` element inside it with a basic src like jpeg etc. This sort of enforces backwards compatibility by simply not allowing us to use picture without an img element since some browsers may not support picture.

+- ## Debugging / quirks

+  - React Strict Mode causes component double rendering when using hooks.

+  - DO NOT PUT COMPONENTS INSIDE STATE.
+I put a list of components to be rendered by the grid into a list and they had messed up closures.
+Basically whatever the closure was at the time of adding them to state was what they kept regardless of the state that they depended on changing.
+This was a problem with the Shoe item inside the grid and when I pressed the add to cart button it always resetted app state to what it was when the Shoe component was added to the list state.

 ## TODO Maybe

 - Animate the gender stick figures.